← All Neighbourhood Guides

 Sub-Area Pricing Note

 Golf course adjacency is the primary driver of premium pricing within Markland Wood.
-Streets that back directly onto the Markland Wood Golf Club fairways typically sell 15 to 25% above comparable interior streets.
+Streets that back directly onto the Markland Wood Golf Club fairways typically sell at a meaningful premium over comparable interior streets.
 Ravine-adjacent properties on the western edge (Etobicoke Creek) command a similar premium.
 Eastern-edge properties near Highway 427 often trade at a modest discount relative to the neighbourhood average, reflecting the noise exposure.
 Buyers should always evaluate position within the neighbourhood, not just the neighbourhood itself, when assessing value.

 Detached Bungalow $1.3M to $1.8M Original or renovated